syncfusion-content/windowsforms-docs/WindowsForms/syntaxeditor/Getting-Started.md

 ## Syntax highlighting

-The [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl.html) offers mostly used languages like C#, VB, XML, HTML, JScript, PowerShell, and SQL as built-in languages.
-It also provides support to configure new custom language.
+The [EditControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl.html) offers mostly-used languages such as C#, VB, XML, HTML, JScript, PowerShell, and SQL as built-in languages.
+It also provides support to configure a new custom language.

 The EditControl has built-in syntax highlighting support for the following languages: